ImSwitch/ImSwitch/docs/use-cases.rst

     OPT alignment widget with the shaft alignment in progress.

 #.
 Make the shaft span vertically most of the camera chip.
 #.
-Acquire the 0 and 180 degree projections by pressing ``Acquire`` button in the ``OPT Alignment`` widget.
+Acquire 4 projections by pressing ``Acquire`` button in the ``OPT Alignment`` widget.
 #.
-Select a row Plot the slices, if you see a step function in the `merge`, the shaft is off the chip center.
+Select a row  the slices, if you see a step function in the `merge`, the shaft is off the chip center.
 #.
-The x-shift allows to shift one of the image in the horizontal direction, which is useful for getting an idea how far from the center you currently are. x-shift is in pixels so once you find the best overlay, you are `x-shift * pixel_size` away from the vertical axis of the chip.
+The ``x-shift`` and ``threshold`` allows to figure out the misalignment of the shaft.
+Shift and reacquire until the H-cuts overlay with 0 x-shift.

 #.
-Adjust (and re-acquire) the motor shaft horizontal position until the images/slices are perfectly aligned.

-#.
 For the tilt correction, the motor mounted on `Kinematic Platform Base <https://www.thorlabs.com/thorproduct.cfm?partnumber=KM200B/M>`_, which allows for independent alignment of a shaft tilt along the optical axis and perpendicularly to it.
 #.
-For sideways tilt, select two H-cuts, which are close to the bottom and top of your camera field of view.
+For sideways tilt, alternate between two H-cuts, which are close to the bottom and top of your camera field of view, respectively.
 #.
-Since the shaft is already centered, the H-cuts show single step function.
-However, if they are not perfectly on top of each other, the shaft is tilted sideways.
-Adjust the tilr, and re-acquire until match is achieved.
+The center pixels of these two H-cuts need to be the same in case of no tilt.
+Adjust the tilt, and re-acquire until match is achieved.

 .. figure:: ./images/opt-alignment-shaft02.png
     :width: 600px